devplayer0/sockit/README.md

 Feel free to try and build the app on your own iOS device!

+## Usage
+### Initial configuration
+Once everything is flashed / installed, you can plug in your device.
+After a few seconds, the status LED (green on a Sonoff S20) will go solid.
+You should then search for (and connect to) a WiFi network named "Sockit-<something>".
+This is a special network hosted by the device which allows you to control the device without connecting it your local network.

+You can the open the app, and after a quick search (swipe down to refresh), the device should be found by some Multicast magic.
+From here, you can tap the device in the list to switch the socket on / off.
+Although the Sockit can be used permanently in this way, it will be open to anybody who can see the network and range will be quite limited.

+### Changing settings
+In order to open the settings menu, long press on the device in the list.
+From here, you can set the name, description and, most importantly, WiFi settings for your device.
+By sliding the "Use built-in WiFi" switch to the off position, you can scroll through the list of networks that the device is able to connect to.
+Tapping on one of these will then prompt you for a password.

+Once the WiFi settings are saved (and you decided to connect your device to an existing WiFi network), the status LED will blink continuously until a connection is established (this will also happen if the connection is lost).
+The LED will then switch off.

+### Button actions
+The built-in button on the Sonoff S20 has a number of programmed functions:
+- Pressing the button once will switch the electrical socket on or off.
+- Holding it for more than a second will temporarily switch the device into using built-in WiFi (instead of trying to connect to a configured network - **useful if the password was entered incorrectly and the device is stuck trying to connect**)
+- Holding for more than 5 seconds will reboot the device
+- Holding for more than 20 seconds will erase configuration and reboot ("factory reset")

+# App development
+To simplify app development, a simple emulator for the network protocol used by the Lua firmware is provided in Python.

 # Firmware development
 ## Building the firmware
 If you want to build the firmware from source (e.g. if you want to change the pin definitions for use with a